All Episodes

 But let me simply say that with the following.

-Ninety-eight percent of officers are the ones that protect you and I, Pastor and Sean Hannity, throughout the night.
+98% of officers are the ones that protect you and I, Pastor, and Sean Annity throughout the night.

-And what those horrible officers did should not be a reflection on 98 percent of the officers and should not call for the defunding of police.
+And what those horrible officers did should not be a reflective reflection on 98% of the officers and should not call for the defunding of police.

-So well well, I agree with you that defunding the police uh is probably a poor choice of words.
+I agree with you that defunding the police is probably a poor choice of words.

-But I think that there should be that I think there should be some thought about reallocation.
+But I think there should be some thought about reallocation.

-I mean, every year, my wife and I, we think about how we're going to spend our money, depending on what our goals and what we want to do.
+I mean, every year, my wife and I, we think about how we're going to spend our money depending on our goals and what we want to do.

-I think in places like Atlanta, particularly with the young man that was uh slaughtered there.
+I think in places like Atlanta, particularly with the young man that was slaughtered there, I mean, it's a DUI, DWI.

-I mean, let me not not not to say that we're not saying I don't I don't think that it is helpful to say kill everything off.
+I mean, let me not to say that we're not saying, I don't think that it is helpful to say kill everything off.

-I've I've lived in places where there's no national police, uh where no local police.
+I've lived in places where there's no national police, where no local police.

-That's not uh gonna be helpful for anybody uh in third world countries.
+That's not going to be helpful for anybody in third world countries.

-But I do think that you ought to think about reallocating how how funds are reallocated to make sure that you're serving a whole community.
+But I do think that you ought to think about reallocating how funds are reallocated to make sure that you are serving a whole community.

 All right, quick break.